SpecFlowOSS/SpecFlow/docs/Extend/Plugins.md

 The sample targets file is [here](https://github.com/techtalk/SpecFlow-Examples/blob/master/Plugins/RuntimeOnlyPlugin/RuntimePlugin/build/SpecFlow.SamplePlugin.targets).

 We need to copy a different assembly to the output folder depending on the target framework (.NET Core vs .NET Framework) of the project using the runtime plugin package.
-Because the `$(TargetFrameworkIdentifider)` property is only availabe in imported `targets` files, we have to work out the path to the assembly here.
+Because the `$(TargetFrameworkIdentifier)` property is only available in imported `targets` files, we have to work out the path to the assembly here.

 ``` xml
 <_SampleRuntimePluginFramework Condition=" '$(TargetFrameworkIdentifier)' == '.NETCoreApp' ">netstandard2.0</_SampleRuntimePluginFramework>